Sravani0419/Portfolio/README.md

 - **Tools:** Eclipse, IntelliJ, JIRA, Maven, Git, Jenkins, Ansible

 ---

-## 🏆 Experience
+Experience

-### 🔹 **Java Full Stack Developer** at **Bank of America** (Nov 2023 – Present)
-- Developed enterprise-grade features using Java 17, Spring Boot, and AWS Cloud.
+Java Full Stack Developer at Piper Sandler (Aug 2023 – Present) Developed real-time financial dashboards using React, Spring Boot, and Node.js.

-- Built secure REST APIs and microservices for high-performance banking applications.
+Integrated REST APIs and external market data feeds for trading platforms.
-- Implemented OAuth2, OIDC, and PKI for secure authentication.

-### 🔹 **Senior Java Developer** at **Aspen Tech** (Sep 2022 – Oct 2023)
-- Designed cloud-native applications using AWS, Spring Boot, and React.
-- Optimized large-scale data processing systems with PostgreSQL and MongoDB.
+Built data pipelines with Kafka for event-driven architecture and stock price streaming.

+Deployed containerized microservices on AWS using Docker and Kubernetes.

+Collaborated with designers and product teams to deliver responsive, interactive UIs with attention to detail.

+🔹 Associate Software Engineer at Tata Consultancy Services (TCS) (Aug 2021 – Aug 2022) Built modular Angular components and backend services with Node.js and Java for an insurance and banking platform.

+Designed and optimized SQL queries in MySQL, reducing execution time by 40%.

+Developed and deployed micro frontends to streamline release cycles and improve UI performance.

+Implemented CI/CD pipelines using Jenkins, Bitbucket, and Azure DevOps.

-### 🔹 **Java Developer** at **USAA** (Apr 2021 – Jul 2022)
+🔹 Software Engineer at DataOne (Apr 2020 – Jul 2021)
-- Developed microservices and integrated payment systems using Spring Boot and Node.js.
+Developed scalable REST APIs and full-stack features using React, Node.js, and Spring Boot.

-- Built responsive UI components with Angular and improved system performance.
+Engineered high-volume data ingestion pipelines with Kafka and Apache Spark, processing 10M+ records/day.

+Improved API performance by 50% using Redis caching and SQL optimization.

+Deployed applications on AWS and GCP, leveraging Docker and Kubernetes for orchestration.

 ---